List of State Register of Heritage Places in the Shire of Peppermint Grove

 The State Register of Heritage Places is maintained by the Heritage Council of Western Australia.
 As of 2024, 179 places are heritage-listed in the Shire of Peppermint Grove, of which seven are on the State Register of Heritage Places.

 List

 The Western Australian State Register of Heritage Places, as of 2024, lists the following seven state registered places within the Shire of Peppermint Grove:

+Former places

+The following place has been removed from the State Register of Heritage Places within the Shire of Peppermint Grove: